bmosoluciones/now-lms/docs/CONTRIBUTING.md

 ## Database Support

-These database are supported:
+These database engines are supported and tested as part of the release validation process:

 -   SQLite
--   Postgres
+-   PostgreSQL version 13 or superior.
--   MySQL
+-   MySQL version 8 or superior.

-These database should work:
+These database engines should work but are not tested by default:

 -   MariaDB
+-   MS SQLServer

 ### SQLite

-SQLite works out of the box, to test NOW - LMS with SQLite just run:
+SQLite works out of the box and if the default option if not other database engine is defined via configuration, to test NOW - LMS with SQLite just run:

 ```
 python -m pytest  -v --exitfirst --cov=now_lms